-Use the following procedure to install the TES9 in the rack:
+To install the TES9 in the rack

 - 1. Attach the rear TES9 brackets (41-10437-01) to both sides of the chassis using the mounting holes near the rear of the TES9.
 Use the #8-32 flat-head screws, and insert them through the countersunk holes in the bracket into the mounting holes on the TES9.
-See item 3 in Figure 3.1. - 2.
+See Figure 3.1. - 2.
 Install four nut clips to the front of the rack, and attach the TES9 front panel to these clips, using four 3/4" #10-32 screws.

-- 3. If your rack is shallower than 24" (61 cm), and it has side-mounting rails, use the following procedure.
-Otherwise, proceed to step Install four nut clips to the rear of the rack at the same height as those used to mount the front of the TES9. - Skip Steps Install four nut clips to the rear of the rack at the same height as those used to mount the front of the TES9. through Install two 3/8" #10 screws through the slots in each rear bracket into the captive nuts near the rear end of the TES9 brackets.
-See item 5 in Figure 3.1. - Instead, mount the rear nut clips to the rear side rails and attach the TES9 brackets directly to these side rails, using 3/4" #10-32 screws through the slots in the brackets. - Proceed to step 7. - 4.
+3. If your rack is shallower than 24" (61cm), and it has side-mounting rails, use the following method.
+Otherwise, proceed to step 4.

+Install four nut clips to the rear of the rack at the same height as those used to mount the front of the TES9.

+- Skip steps 4-6. - Instead, mount the rear nut clips to the rear side rails and attach the TES9 brackets directly to these side rails, using 3/4" #10-32 screws through the slots in the brackets. - Proceed to step 7. - 4.
 Install four nut clips to the rear of the rack at the same height as those used to mount the front of the TES9. - 5.
 Attach the two rear rack brackets to the nut clips installed in the preceding step, using two 3/4" #10-32 screws for each bracket.
-See item 4 in Figure 3.1.
+See in Figure 3.1.
 Before tightening the screws, ensure that these brackets contact the inner side of the brackets mounted to the TES9; that is, they should be closer to the center of the rack than the ones on the TES9.
 The slots in these brackets should also be approximately aligned with the screw holes in the TES9 brackets. - 6.
 Install two 3/8" #10 screws through the slots in each rear bracket into the captive nuts near the rear end of the TES9 brackets.
-See item 5 in Figure 3.1. - 7.
+See Figure 3.1. - 7.
 Plug the power cord into the receptacle on the rear of the TES9. - 8.
-Insert a tie-wrap through the strain relief bridge on the rack bracket near the TES9 power entry module; see item 6 in Figure 3.1.
+Insert a tie-wrap through the strain relief bridge on the rack bracket near the TES9 power entry module; see Figure 3.1.
 Pass the tie-wrap around the power cord and tighten it to prevent the power cord from being inadvertently pulled out of the TES9. - 9.
-Insert the TES9's power plug into a 110 or 220 VAC outlet.
-The use of conditioned power from an uninterruptible power source (UPS) is strongly recommended, in order to ensure that the processing of the video and ancillary data is not disturbed by power outages.
+Insert the TES9's power plug into a 110VAC or 220VAC outlet.
+The use of conditioned power from an uninterrupted power source (UPS) is strongly recommended, in order to ensure that the processing of the video and ancillary data is not disturbed by power outages.